 - approaches to information integration and business analytics.

-Practical aspects of the subject are examined in the context of the SAP Netweaver and Business Warehouse environment.
+Practical aspects of the subject are examined in the context of contemporary software platforms.

 Business Integration – which develops your critical understanding of the issues of integrating people, process and technology systems, both within and across organisational contexts.
 Example topics of study include:

 - virtual organisations

 - commerce policy.

 Research Methods - This module looks to support students in developing and using the skills necessary to design a scholarly piece of research work to address an identified problem area within a chosen field of study.
 This module will introduce methods of data collection and analysis when conducting empirical research, in both private and public sector environments.
 Example topics include:

 - qualitative and quantitative analysis

 This module is essential preparation for the dissertation.